Panzerschrek/U-00DC-Sprache/README.md

 ### How to build
 * Download llvm (llvm 15.0.7 used in this project).
 * Run cmake for *source/CMakeLists.txt* and generate project for your favorite IDE or build system.
 You must set path to llvm in cmake arguments.
-* (optional) in order to build CppHeaderConverter you need to download clang sources and set cmake variable LLVM_EXTERNAL_CLANG_SOURCE_DIR.

 ### Additional components